-It holds a unique role in the Indian economy, making a significant contribution to Agro-Based Companies in India (14%), employment creation (35 million people directly, second only to agriculture), and foreign exchange gains (about 24.6 per cent).
+It holds a unique role in the Indian economy, making a significant contribution to Agro based industries in India (14%), employment creation (35 million people directly, second only to agriculture), and foreign exchange gains (about 24.6 percent).
 It provides 4% of the country's GDP.

-It is the country's sole industry that is self-sufficient and comprehensive throughout the value chain, from raw materials to the highest value-added products.
+The country's sole industry is self-sufficient and comprehensive throughout the value chain, from raw materials to the highest value-added products.

 Cotton textiles were made in ancient India using hand spinning as well as handloom weaving techniques.
-During the colonial period, our traditional businesses experienced a setback since they couldn't compete with England's mill-made textiles.
-There are over 1600 cotton and human-made fibre textile factories in the country today.
+Our traditional businesses experienced a setback during the colonial period since they couldn't compete with England's mill-made textiles.
+There are over 1600 cotton and human-made fiber textile factories in the country today.

 India is the world's second-largest producer of sugar, but it is the world's largest producer of jaggery.
 The raw material utilized in this sector is hefty, and its sucrose concentration decreases during transportation.

-Uttar Pradesh, Bihar, Mumbai, Karnataka, Tamil Nadu, Andhra, and Gujarat, as well as Punjab, Haryana, and Madhya Pradesh, have over 460 sugar mills.
+Uttar Pradesh, Bihar, Mumbai, Karnataka, Tamil Nadu, Andhra, Gujarat, Punjab, Haryana, and Madhya Pradesh, have over 460 sugar mills.
 Uttar Pradesh and Bihar account for 60% of all mills.
 Because this is a seasonal enterprise, it is well-suited to the cooperative sectors.

-India is the world's largest manufacturer of raw jute and jute products, as well as the world's second-largest exporter after Bangladesh.
+India is the world's largest manufacturer of raw jute and jute products and the world's second-largest exporter after Bangladesh.
 In India, there are approximately 70 jute mills.

 Indian Leather Industry

-The Indian leather Agro-Based Companies in India produce 12.93 percent of the world's hides/skins, which are derived from pelts of cattle, large animals, and small animals such as sheep and goats.
+The Indian leather agro based industries in India produce 12.93 percent of the world's hides/skins, derived from cattle pelts, large animals, and small animals such as sheep and goats.